adityakalra581/Software-Development-Interview-Prep/Python-Interview_questions.md

 - Reference: [Memoization Decorators](https://www.geeksforgeeks.org/memoization-using-decorators-in-python/)

 14. Why recursion is some cases not considered as efficient

+- Recursive algorithms are often inefficient for small data, **due to the overhead of repeated function calls and returns**.
+For this reason efficient implementations of recursive algorithms often start with the recursive algorithm, but then switch to a different algorithm when the input becomes small.

 15. Explain dynamic programming
 16. What is
 ```